 Our team will help you scout out an appropriate stream, river or pond near your school to serve as your class’s WaterWays field site.
 Busing to the site may be required, but often we can find one within walking distance.
 Having a field site in your town allows students to develop a stronger sense of place and make amazing, hands-on discoveries in a familiar setting.
 This fosters a sense of stewardship in students.

-$205 per 30 students, includes one 1 1/2 hour in-class lesson and one 2 hour field lesson.
-Scholarships are available.
+$395 per 30 students, includes one 1 1/2 hour in-class lesson and one 2 1/2 hour field lesson.
+Financial assistance is available.

 To learn more about these programs—including exact pricing based on the number and size of classes at your school, and scholarship information, please contact Lauren Theis.